Hone logo

 Constraints

-• The value parameter for set can be any JavaScript data type.
+• Values can be any JavaScript data type.

-• The hashing function should distribute keys reasonably well to minimize collisions, although perfect distribution is not expected.
-Aim for an average time complexity of O(1) for set, get, and remove operations in the best and average cases.
-Worst-case complexity (due to many collisions) can be O(n), where n is the number of elements in the hash table.
+• The average time complexity for set, get, and delete operations should be O(1).
+Worst-case complexity (due to collisions) can be O(n), where n is the number of elements in a chain.

 Notes